-FLOW-3D has many numerical modeling capabilities ideal for engineers interested in improving coating performance.
+FLOW-3D‘s numerical modeling capabilities are ideal for engineers interested in improving coating performance.
 Computational simulation is an excellent way to study the relative importance and effect of different physical processes affecting coating flows.
 In physical tests it is not always possible to separate processes or arbitrarily adjust the magnitudes of those processes.
 In this section, we discuss FLOW-3D‘s treatment of static and dynamic contact angles in the context of rivulet formation, fingering, evaporation, contact-line movement over rough surfaces and fluid absorption.

 In the FLOW-3D simulation below, the drop is 40 microns in diameter, with an initial downward velocity of 300 cm/s.
 The substrate is paper and is 20 microns thick with a given porosity of 30%.